mylife-home/mylife-home-main/README.md

   - control cannot go outside of window (create, move, resize)
   - on window resize, compute control position ratio + force then to be inside window if on borders
   - on window resize window cannot be smaller that larger of its control
+  - on DnD (move/resize) apply updates directly (and apply them again on server update) to have smooth UX
   - templates
 - core-designer
   - deploy en ligne: ajouter un progress